Top

 You can do so online, over the phone or through the post.

-According to NS&I, you’ll typically receive your funds within eight working days, although postal withdrawals may take up to two weeks.
+According to NS&I, you’ll typically receive your funds within three working days, although postal withdrawals may take longer.

 Unlike most investment platforms, Premium Bonds are fee-free, meaning you won’t face exorbitant charges when opening an account or making a withdrawal.